bluesky66-dev/kibana/.github/ISSUE_TEMPLATE.md

 <!--
 GitHub is reserved for bug reports and feature requests.
-The best place to ask a general question is at the Elastic Discourse forums at https://discuss.elastic.co.
+The best place to ask a general question is at the HyperSec Discourse forums at https://discuss.elastic.co.
 If you are in fact posting a bug report or a feature request, please include one and only one of the below blocks in your new issue.